is-cute/is-cute.github.io/README.md

 > The branches below are intended to be used for [is-cute](https://github.com/is-cute).

 > **Note**
-> Inactive instances direct back to an active instance.
+> Inactive instances direct back to an active instance. *The most active instance will always be found [here](https://derpie.is-cute.moe).*

 | Branch                                                               | Instance URL               | Active |
 | :------------------------------------------------------------------- | :------------------------- | :----- |